 - a) All F-Class events are fired on the 50-international, 50-meter national, and 100-yard international targets. - b) All F-Class events are preceded by a 5-minute Pre-Preparation Time before first stages or a 2-minute Pre-Preparation Time before second stages.
-These are followed by 3-minute Preparation periods. - c) Competitors may fire unlimited Sighting shots before and/or during Record firing. - d) General Smallbore Rifle Rules regarding safety, eligibility, competition procedures, and scoring shall govern those aspects of F-Class events.
+These are followed by 3-minute Preparation periods. - c) Competitors may fire unlimited Sighting shots before and/or during Record firing.
+On electronic targets, competitors are responsible for changing the target from Sighter to Match or Match to Sighter, as they choose Sighting or Record firing. - d) General Smallbore Rifle Rules regarding safety, eligibility, competition procedures, and scoring shall govern those aspects of F-Class events.